 When they’re little, sensory bottles (as opposed to sensory bins) are great for engaging your baby.
 You can fill the empty bottle with fun things like sand, glitter, and small toys.
 For example, for Christmas, you can fill the bottle with red and green glitter and little bells.
 Just take a plastic water bottle, fill it with fun stuff, and make sure the lid is on super tight.
 Keep an eye out for signs of wear or cracks though.
 The last thing you want is glitter all over your floor.

 Whipped cream play

 Once your baby can sit well in a high chair and play on the tray, whipped cream play is just so much fun.
 Spray a little whipped cream on the tray and let them play around with their hands.
 This one’s a bit messy, but it’s so much fun to watch them play with it, and it’s safe because there’s no danger if they suck on their hands (which they will).
 Once they’re much older and there’s no danger of them eating it, you can do this activity with shaving cream.

-You’ll have to rotate these activities, and you’ll probably go through half of them every day.
+You’ll have to rotate these baby activities, and you’ll probably go through half of them every day.
 Babies don’t have very long attention spans, but that’s okay.
 A lot of these activities to do with a baby are fairly low effort and don’t require much.
-It’s as they get older that you’ll need to invest more time into coming with more involved activities to engage them.
+It’s as they get older that you’ll probably need to invest more time into coming up with more involved activities to engage them.
 But for right now, they’ll just love watching you talk and sing.

 Are there any activities that you love doing with your baby?
 Comment below and let me know!